 What is an IoT OTA update?

-IoT OTA updates are when versions of a software or firmware are pushed to the device via the internet.
+IoT OTA updates are when versions of software or firmware are pushed to the device via the internet.
 IoT OTA updates can be done automatically on a schedule, or the IoT OTA updates can be sent manually to a device by a fleet manager.

-A comprehensive OTA update solution is a critical component to a successful Android-based product.
+A comprehensive OTA update solution is a critical component of a successful Android-based product.
 Pushing IoT OTA updates to devices is not a trivial task, and functionality across a broad range of devices and use cases must be ensured.
 An integrated solution is needed so that devices can be managed remotely via a device management hub, such as emteria’s Device Hub.

 Using the Device Hub, a fleet manager can control all aspects of IoT OTA updates.
 The fleet manager can push IoT OTA updates to a subset of devices, a single device, or all devices.